fidergo-stephane-gourichon/superswitcher/README.md

 ### Debian/Ubuntu package

-From this repository tree, you can easily build your own binary package for Ubuntu or Debian, using the supplied `recompile_local_debian_package.sh` script.
+From this repository tree, you can easily build your own binary package for Ubuntu (not 24.04 and later at the moment) or Debian, using the supplied `recompile_local_debian_package.sh` script.
 If that doesn't work it's a bug and I'll be happy to hear about it.

 You probably needs something like this:

 ```
-sudo apt install build-essential dpkg-dev
+sudo apt install build-essential dpkg-dev debhelper git build-essential devscripts fakeroot lsb-release
+sudo apt install libwnck-dev # libwnck-3-dev in recent distro
 bash recompile_local_debian_package.sh
 ```

-The script will output a list of generated files, including a `.deb` file which is the compiled binary package, which you can install with e.g. `sudo dpkg --install /full/path/to/superswitcher_0.9.2-1_amd64.deb`.
+The script will output a list of generated files, including a `.deb` file which is the compiled binary package, which you can install with e.g. `sudo dpkg --install /full/path/to/superswitcher_0.9.3-1_amd64.deb`.

 ## Other topics